 Panty & Stocking was heavily inspired by Western animation, particularly the adult branch of it that revels in crude, dark comedy.
 Shows like South Park and Adult Swim’s programming undoubtedly influenced this production and are even directly referenced with visual gags.

-While the American overtones are more present, influences from both animation styles and homages to series from both cultures keep Panty & Stocking in a fun in-between area that no other show truly occupies.
+While the American overtones are more present, influences from both animation styles and homages to series from both cultures keep Panty & Stocking in a fun in-between area.

 #2 Magical girls with a twist

-Panty and Stocking are two sisters, angels from heaven that have been banished to earth due to their unruly behavior.
-Panty is a dense, layabout sex-maniac that will sleep with almost anybody, whereas Stocking is a goth with a serious case of gluttony and a love for sweets.
+Panty and Stocking are two sisters; angels from heaven that have been banished to earth due to their unruly behavior.
+Panty is a dense, layabout sex-maniac that will sleep with almost anybody, whereas Stocking is a goth with a serious case of gluttony.

 To earn their way back into heaven, they must assist the priest Garterbelt in protecting Daten City from evil spirits.
 Panty does this by turning her panties into a pistol, whereas stocking can take off her stockings and turn them into two swords.
-However, the ghosts tend to be more than a little vile or unpredictable, with the first episode (for example) starring a poop monster that causes everybody to unstoppably vomit.
-Every ghost is different and varies in competence, making every new episode kind of a surprise.
+However, the ghosts tend to be more than a little vile, with the first episode already starring a poop monster that causes everybody to unstoppably vomit.
+Every ghost is different and varies in competence, making every new episode a (disgusting) surprise.

 With two foul-mouthed girls as main characters, a perverted priest as their mission support, and a pet dog that is constantly abused and frequently killed as the companion, it’s fair to say that this is far from your everyday magical girl show.

 While I much enjoy Panty & Stocking, I have to admit that the soundtrack is way better than it has any right to be considering the show attached to it.
 The first episode had me doubting whether to keep watching, until the ED “Fallen Angel” kicked in and I was stunned at how good it was.